Address

 Independent/Community Living

-- Supported living (e.g., in-home assistance, group living)
+- Supported living (e.g., in-home assistance, group living, family care, housing subsidy)

-- Daily living skills (e.g., cooking, cleaning, budgeting)
+- Daily living skills (e.g., cooking, cleaning, budgeting, community habilitation)

-- Recreation (e.g., parks, sports centers, arts, summer camps)
+- Recreation (e.g., parks, sports centers, arts programs, summer camps, social groups, day habilitation programs)

-- Financial assistance (e.g., public assistance, financial literacy)
+- Financial assistance (e.g., public assistance, financial literacy, social security benefits)

-- Transportation (e.g., public transportation, driving instruction, vehicle modification)
+- Transportation (e.g., public transportation, driving instruction, vehicle modification, medical appointments)

 - Food security (e.g., food pantries)